arialpew/bs-dynamic-import/README.md

 #### type importable('a)

-Represent dynamic module.
+Represent a dynamic module who can be imported later.

 #### import: string => Js.Promise.t(importable('a))

-Import dynamic module via path.
+Import dynamic module via relative path, from the current module.

 #### load: Js.Promise.t(importable('a)) => Js.Promise.t('a)